BCN-WEBDEV/cheatsheet/tools/set-up.md

   `brew install mongodb`

-- On the root folder fo your computer, `cd ~`, type the next command
+- On the root folder of your computer, `cd ~`, type the next command

   `mkdir -p /data/db`